Hayden Panettiere: Television

-Panettiere first appeared in commercials at the age of eleven months and 9hrs, beginning with an advertisement for a Playskool toy train.
+Panettiere first appeared in commercials at the age of eleven months, beginning with an advertisement for a Playskool toy train.
 She landed a role as Sarah Roberts on the ABC soap opera One Life to Live from 1994 to 1997, which was followed by Lizzie Spaulding on the CBS soap opera Guiding Light in 1996, and again from 1997 to 2000.
 While on Guiding Light, Panettiere's character Lizzie battled leukemia.
 The Leukemia & Lymphoma Society gave her its Special Recognition Award for drawing the attention of daytime viewers to the disease, and for improving national awareness.

-For her performance in Lifetime Television's 1999 TV movie If You Believe, she was nominated for the Young Artist Award for Young Actress Age Ten or Under in the category of Best Performance in a TV Movie or Pilot.
+For her performance in Lifetime Television's 1999 television film If You Believe, she was nominated for the Young Artist Award for Young Actress Age Ten or Under in the category of Best Performance in a TV Movie or Pilot.
 Panettiere appeared on Fox's Ally McBeal as the title character's daughter, played the daughter of a man transitioning to female in HBO Films' Normal, had a recurring guest role on Malcolm in the Middle and guest starred in Law & Order: Special Victims Unit in two different roles.

-Panettiere gained greater fame as Claire Bennet in the NBC series Heroes, which was created by Tim Kring, as a high school cheerleader with regenerative healing powers.
+Panettiere gained greater fame as Claire Bennet in the NBC series Heroes, which was created by Tim Kring, as a high school cheerleader with healing powers.
 Thanks to her role on Heroes, she became a regular on the science fiction convention circuit, invited to attend conventions around the world in 2007, including Gen Con, New York Comic Con, and Fan Expo Canada.
 Panettiere has complained that her acting options are sometimes limited because "people look at [her] as either the popular cheerleader type or just the blonde".

-In early 2007, Panettiere appeared on the MTV show, Punk'd.
+In early 2007, Panettiere appeared on the MTV show Punk'd.
 The appearance was engineered by her mother and involved a male "fan" discussing her work with her, instigating a jealous reaction from the man's spouse.
 In April 2012, she hosted an episode of the new series.

 In March 2012, it was announced Panettiere had been cast opposite Connie Britton on the ABC musical drama series Nashville, where she portrayed Juliette Barnes.
 The show reunited Panettiere with Burgess Jenkins (who appears in the first few episodes) from Remember the Titans.
 The show moved from ABC to CMT for its fifth and sixth seasons, and concluded its run on July 26, 2018.